The Pharmaceutical Intellectual Property and Competition Law Review: Russia

 Outlook and conclusions

 There are strong plans to develop the pharmaceutical industry in Russia in the coming years.
 Thus, a number of strategic documents have been adopted to increase the share of domestically produced drugs to treat many diseases.
 Although some barriers remain for development in the pharmaceutical area, there are a number of measures of state support for the production of drugs, and the number of public-private partnerships and cooperative relationships is growing.
-Legislation related to the online sale of pharmaceuticals is also expected to be further developed.
+Initiatives in the field of legislation related to the online sale of pharmaceuticals keep developing further.

 The pharmaceutical sector is and will remain one of key priorities of competition regulation in Russia.

 Recently, compulsory licensing has become a popular topic in the pharma sector and the FAS has been seen as a supporter of it.
-It is expected that the use of compulsory licences could help deal with the issue of unfair prices especially for drugs in high demand.
-At the same time, some players in the industry are concerned about a potentially negative impact that a wider use of compulsory licensing could have, especially for new entrants to the Russian market, since it may equally lead to less innovative drugs being launched in the local market.
-The real implications of this initiative are yet to be seen.
-The liberalisation of parallel import is another task that the regulator has set for itself although this initiative has equally faced a lot of criticism in the industry by some players.
+Now, as the mechanism is adopted, it is expected that the use of compulsory licences will help deal with the issue of unfair prices especially for drugs in high demand.
+At the same time, some players in the industry are still concerned about a potentially negative impact that a wider use of compulsory licensing could have, especially for new entrants to the Russian market, as it may equally lead to less innovative drugs being launched in the local market.

 In the future, we expect the regulator to adopt innovative approaches in establishing dominance and anticompetitive agreements, and concerted practices to keep up with evolving trends in the industry.
 To this end, we hope to see the regulator enhancing the quality of its economic analysis in the coming years.
 This would give it a better understanding of any potential impact that unilateral conduct, agreements or mergers by key pharma players may have on the market and consumers.
 This would also enable the regulator to offer effective remedies tailored to specific circumstances in which such conduct, agreements or mergers are taking place.